 Bachelor's Degree in Criminal Justice - Homeland Security

 If your focus in policing and criminal justice is homeland security, you can choose a bachelor's degree in this area.
 This article looks at the usual courses you might find in law and ethics for a bachelor's program, and your career options in homeland security once you graduate.
-Schools offering Criminal Justice degrees can also be found in these popular choices.

 What Is a Criminal Justice Bachelor's Degree Program?